Sad Man Looking Through Window

 Share Article:

-The devastated family of a man who committed suicide after repeated calls for help ‘fell on deaf ears’ have called for more to be done to prevent future tragedies after an Inquest into his death found that the NHS Trust responsible for his care was at fault.
+The devastated family of Terry Bennett, who committed suicide after repeated calls for help ‘fell on deaf ears’ have called for more to be done to prevent future tragedies.
+After an Inquest into his death, in 2018, it was found that the NHS Trust responsible for his care was at fault.

-Terry Bennett, 45, had a long history of serious and complex mental health problems which required periods of hospitalisation, and meant he struggled to live independently.
+Terry Bennett was a 45-year-old man who had a long-standing history of serious and complex mental health problems, which required periods of hospitalisation.
+These mental health struggles also meant that he was unable to live independently.

 TrustpilotStarsWe're ratedExcellent

-Today, their Solicitor said they felt they ‘finally had the answers and the justice they had been fighting for’, after a Jury at Wiltshire Coroner’s Court, Salisbury, concluded that he died by suicide, but that his death was ‘contributed to by neglect’ (14th September, 2018).
+Once the Inquest was concluded on the 14th September 2018, one of our solicitors said the family felt they ‘finally had the answers and the justice they had been fighting for’, after a Jury at Wiltshire Coroner’s Court, Salisbury, concluded that he died by suicide, but that his death was ‘contributed to by neglect’.

 Following the conclusion of the Inquest, a Public Law Solicitor said, “The family have fought long and hard to expose the circumstances surrounding Terry’s death, and to understand whether more could, and should, have been done to help him in his final hours”.